Holiday adoption trends and how to choose your pet

 Allow your pet to adjust to the new environment by sniffing around and familiarizing themselves with the space.
 Minimize the holiday bustle in your home.
 Large gatherings and disruptions from their routine can negatively affect your pet's stress levels, especially as they are adapting to a new environment and family.
 Spend lots of time with and enjoy your new fur baby while they are settling into their new home.

-What is one of the most popular dog breeds that is adopted?
+What is one of the most popular dog breeds to adopt?

 If you are thinking about getting a new pet to add to your family this holiday season, golden retrievers are one of the most sought-after dog breeds.
-Not only are they one of the most popular dog breeds, but they are also the dog breed adopted from pet shelters the most.
 Goldens are great with families, and in general, get along with everyone and other pets in the family.
 They are intelligent, affectionate, and eager to please.